karver8/far-mars-avionics-pcb/assembly/README.md

 You will notice that on the far right there are check boxes that say "DNP", this tells Macrofab not to source and assemble that specific part, in case you would like to do it yourself.
 For the 10-day service, DNP the "SWD" and "20 pin Main Header".
 Also as said above, DNP the RP Logo that appears on the BOM for whatever reason.
 You will need to order the parts you DNP so you can add them yourself.

-Please note that the 10-day turnaround time is defined as 10 buisness days, not including weekends, the true turn around time is esitmate in the top right of the wizard under where it should now say "10-days". **This does not include shipping time**.
+Please note that the 10-day turnaround time is defined as 10 buisness days, not including weekends, the true turn around time is estimated in the top right of the wizard under where it should now say "10-days". **This does not include shipping time**.

 ### 6. Order Required Components
 In [far-mars-avionics-pcb/assembly/BOM/OffBoard-BOM.csv](https://github.com/SDSURocketProject/far-mars-avionics-pcb/blob/master/assembly/BOM/OffBoard-BOM.csv "far-mars-avionics-pcb/assembly/BOM/OffBoard-BOM.csv") you will find a short list of things you will need to order outside of MacroFab.
 You need these in order to communicate, power, and flash/program it.
 If I missed something you feel should be on this list please let me know.